AmirMasnavi/Industrial-Production-Simulator/documentation/USEI07/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** Display the map as is requested.
-* **AC2:** The system must correctly identify the sequence of workstations each item goes through.
+* **AC2:** The system must correctly identify the sequence of workstations each article goes through.
-* **AC3:** The system must generate a list of dependencies between workstations, showing the flow of items.
+* **AC3:** The system must generate a list of dependencies between workstations, showing the flow of article.
-* **AC3:** The list must be ordered by the number of items processed through each dependency path.
+* **AC3:** The list must be ordered by the number of article processed through each dependency path.

 ### 1.4.
 Found out Dependencies

-* **USEI01-** Import and structure data from articles.csv and workstations.csv.
+* **USEI01-** Import and structure data from article.csv and workstations.csv.
-* **USEI04-** Calculate execution times per operation for items.
+* **USEI04-** Calculate execution times per operationTest for article.
 * **USEI05-** Map and sort execution times and percentages by workstation.

 ### 1.5 Input and Output Data